 We are pleased that your child is a part of the National Honor Society.
-Membership in the NHS is a privilege extended only to those students who consistently meet the established standards.
+Membership in NHS is a privilege extended only to those students who consistently meet the established standards.
 As a parent or guardian, you can help by reviewing the membership standards with your child and helping them take personal responsibility for the obligations that come with membership.

 Members of the National Honor Society are held to higher standards than other students.
 Each member of the NHS must: